OwnedLotus/OwnedLotus/README.md

 - 👋 Hi, I’m @OwnedLotus
 - 👀 I’m interested in all things C and C#
-This includes things such as XAMARIN/Maui, Razor, ML.Net, and UnityEngine I am also interested in how OpenGL operates with C programming, so I may have some projects attempting this.
+This includes things such as XAMARIN/Maui, Razor, ML.Net, and UnityEngine.
+I am also interested in how OpenGL operates with C programming, so I may have some projects attempting this.

 - 🌱 I’m currently learning Razor Page syntax and Blazor with C#.